Marmelodov/PromptCrafter-API/docs/index.md

 # PromptCrafter API

 PromptCrafter is an API backend for managing prompt libraries.
-It enables developers, prompt engineers, and content creators to store, refine, and evaluate generative AI prompts with features for change tracking, categorization, and result logging.
+It enables developers, prompt engineers, and content creators to store and workshop generative AI prompts with features for change tracking, categorization, and result logging.

 ## What you can do with PromptCrafter